redsanket/spark/external/hue/guide/ui/index.rst

 The **Coordinators** tab, like the **Workflows** tab, shows the running, completed, and killed `Oozie Coordinator jobs <http://oozie.apache.org/docs/4.1.0/CoordinatorFunctionalSpec.html>`_.
-You can also have the option of seleting how many jobs to show per page, sorting the jobs by status, and clicking a job to get details (see :ref:`Job Details <Doozie_db_wf-details>` above).
+You can also have the option of selecting how many jobs to show per page, sorting the jobs by status, and clicking a job to get details (see :ref:`Job Details <Doozie_db_wf-details>` above).

 .. image:: images/hue_oozie_dashboard_coordinators.jpg